anyshake/homepage/blog/2025-05-12-the-initiation.md

 slug: the-initiation
 ---

-The **AnyShake Project** began in the summer of 2022, sparked by an undergraduate student's desire to create a personal earthquake monitoring system.
-In the three years since, it has evolved from a breadboard prototype into a fully realized product — thanks to extensive research, continuous learning, and unwavering dedication.
+The **AnyShake Project** began in the summer of 2023, sparked by an undergraduate student's desire to create a personal earthquake monitoring system.
+In the two years since, it has evolved from a breadboard prototype into a fully realized product — thanks to extensive research, continuous learning, and unwavering dedication.

 <!-- truncate -->